kngott/amrex/Docs/sphinx_documentation/source/GPU.rst

 AMReX's :cpp:`Geometry` class is not a GPU safe class.
 However, we often need to use geometric information such as cell size and physical coordinates in GPU kernels.
-We can use the following member functions and pass the returned values to GPU kernels:
+We can use the following member functions and obtain device-safe copies of the unsafe information and capture them to GPU kernels:

 .. highlight:: c++